-PMBOK Guide stands for the Guide to the Project Management Body Of Knowledge is the most well known PMI standard.
+PMBOK® Guide stands for the Guide to the Project Management Body Of Knowledge is the most well known PMI standard.
 Most people confuse the PMBOK® Guide to be a book of knowledge.
-It is a foundational standard for project management developed by Project Management Institute (PMI).
+It is a foundational standard for project management developed by the Project Management Institute (PMI).

 A foundational standard provides guidelines, rules, and characteristics.
 The guide specifically addresses the project management field.
 They are developed and approved under a census-based process.
 Further, PMI ensures that as the project management profession evolves, so do their standards.